Eligibility

 Leasehold Extensions – am I eligible?

-There are only three basic criteria that you need to meet if you are going to be eligible to extend your lease, but it is very important that you do meet these terms as you won’t be eligible for a leasehold extension otherwise.
+There are only three basic criteria that you need to meet if you are going to going to get to grips with the question – How do you extend a lease?
+However, it is very important that you do meet these eligibility criteria otherwise you won’t get a leasehold extension.

 • Originally granted at least 21 years – your original lease needs to have been granted for at least 21 years.
 It is highly likely that this will be the case, but it is definitely worth checking to make sure how long your original lease was before you begin proceedings to extend it